iiasa/Condor_run_R/troubleshooting.md

 ## Seeding jobs remain idle and then abort through the PeriodicRemove expression

+The cluster may not be collecting your jobs on account of an outage in one of the central services.
+Check if your colleagues can run jobs.
+If not notify your cluster administrator.

-A likely reason is that your cluster administrator has not given you access to the cluster yet.
+Another possible reason is that your cluster administrator has not given you access to the cluster yet.
 Ask your cluster administrator to provide access / white-list you.
 However, if you have successfully submitted jobs before, read on because the cause is likely different.

-It may be that the entire cluster is unavailable, but that is somewhat unlikely.
-Also, it may be that the entire cluster is fully occupied and the execution points have not been [properly configured to always accept seeding jobs](condor.md) by the Condor administrator.
+Possibly the entire cluster is fully occupied and the execution points have not been [properly configured to always accept seeding jobs](condor.md) by the Condor administrator.
 Use [`condor_status -submitters`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html) to check availability and occupation.

 Alternatively, the machine you submit from announcing itself with a wrong domain is a possible cause.
 It has been seen to happen that submit machines announce themselves with the `local` domain, which is not valid for remote access so that jobs cannot be collected.
 To check whether the submit machine has announced itself wrongly, issue the [`condor_q`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_q.html) command.
 The output should contain the hostname and domain of your machine.
 If the domain is `local` the issue is likely present and can be resolved by restarting the Condor background processes on the submit machine.